ARMmbed/mbed-os-5-docs/docs/tutorials/quickstart/example_walkthrough.md

 <span class="tips">**Tip:** You can find more information on the Mbed OS configuration tools and serial communication in Mbed OS in the [related links section](#related-links).</span>

-The output transmits the system, CPU, heap and thread information.
+The output transmits the system, CPU, and heap information.

-<span class="notes">**Note:** If you are building with the Mbed OS bare metal profile, you will not get thread information.</span>
+<span class="notes">**Note:** The Blinky example by default is built with the BareMetal build profile which disables the RTOS.
+If you build with a standard profile you will also get Thread information.
+To remove the BareMetal profile, remove `"requires": ["bare-metal"],` from the `mbed_app.json` file.</span>

 #### Understanding the output